Shaheen Air: Destinations

 Shaheen Air operated the following services as of July 2018.
 All of their routes were suspended in October 2018.
 In January 2019, they announced they would not resume business.

 Fleet

 Two Airbus A320-200 remain in storage.
 The rest of the aircraft were leased and were returned to the lessors after the airline ceased operations.
 Pakistani law requires a passenger airline to have a minimum of three aircraft in its fleet, and Shaheen's fleet of two stored aircraft does not fulfil the mandatory requirement of the license to operate.
 Many of the old derelict planes of Shaheen Air are abandoned at Jinnah International Airport.
 On 26 January 2020, one of these planes, a Boeing 737-200, registered as AP-BIS, was destroyed by fire.
+Two former Shaheen Air A330s are operated by SereneAir.